snur206/reading-notes/301/class1notes.md

 Component is a structure of code in small chunks.
 A easier way to manage and structure.

-The characteristics of a component is that you writre JS code and HTML in the same component.
+The characteristics of a component is that you write JS code and HTML in the same component.

 The advantages of using component-based architecture is that it is easier to reuse and manage code.